 Instructions

-- Fill each mushroom cap with a generous amount (about 1 tablespoon) of the cream cheese mixture.
-Arrange the stuffed mushrooms on a cast-iron skillet.
+• Fill each mushroom cap with a generous amount (about 1 tablespoon) of the cream cheese mixture.
+Arrange the stuffed mushrooms in a 12-inch cast-iron or oven-safe skillet.

 Did you make this recipe?